Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 </p>

 <h5>Splitting the variables</h5>
-Splitting the dependent variable from the independent variables and assigning them to y and x respectively was done as follows:
+Splitting the dependent variable from the independent variables and assigning them to y and X respectively was done as follows:

 </br>
 </br>